Havanese: Dog Breed Profile and Information

 History of the Havanese

 The national dog of Cuba is the Havanese.
-It is an old breed and the only native breed that was locally developed in Cuba when its canine ancestors were introduced from Spain in the early 1500s.
+It is an old breed and the only native breed locally developed in Cuba when its canine ancestors were introduced from Spain in the early 1500s.

 It is believed that the breed shares the same lineage with the bichon.

-Cuban aristocrats commonly owned the Havanese and then later became popular among rich Europeans, including Charles Dickens and Queen Victoria.
+Cuban aristocrats commonly owned the Havanese and later became popular among rich Europeans, including Charles Dickens and Queen Victoria.

 Finding the breed in Cuba may seem like a lost cause as the island is covered with mixed-breed strays.